-Equivalence of rights
+Article 6 Equivalence of rights

-- 1. The Commission shall monitor the rights granted by the United Kingdom to Union air carriers and the conditions for their exercise. - 2.
-Where the Commission determines that the rights granted by the United Kingdom to Union air carriers are not, de jure or de facto, equivalent to those granted to UK air carriers under this Regulation, or that those rights are not equally available to all Union carriers, it may, in order to restore equivalence, by means of implementing acts adopted in accordance with the procedure referred to in Article 25(2) of Regulation (EC) No 1008/2008:
+1. The Commission shall monitor the rights granted by the United Kingdom to Union air carriers and the conditions for their exercise.

+2. Where the Commission determines that the rights granted by the United Kingdom to Union air carriers are not, de jure or de facto, equivalent to those granted to UK air carriers under this Regulation, or that those rights are not equally available to all Union carriers, the Commission shall, without delay and in order to restore equivalence, adopt implementing acts to:

-- (a) adjust the capacity available to UK air carriers within the limit laid down in Article 3(2) and require the Member States to adapt the operating authorisations of UK air carriers, both existing and newly granted, accordingly; - (b) require the Member States to refuse, suspend or revoke the said operating authorisations; or - (c) adopt other appropriate measures.
+(a) establish limits to the allowable capacity for scheduled air transport services available to UK air carriers and require the Member States to adapt the operating authorisations of UK air carriers, both existing and newly granted, accordingly;

+(b) require the Member States to refuse, suspend or revoke the said operating authorisations; or